Catrovitch/Full-Stack-Open-Notes/Part-1/Component-state-event-handlers.md

 Usually it is not wise to define event handlers within JSX-templates.
 They should rather be separated into functions of their own and be referenced.
 ## Passing State - to child components
+When writing React components keep them small and reusable.
+The resuability should mean that the components can be used many times within an application and even across different projects.
+"Lift the state up" is a principle within React that says that if: *several components need to reflect the same changing data - lift the shared state up to their closest common ancestor.*
+According to React it is convention to name props connected to event handler "onSomething" and the event handler itself "handleSomething".

 ## Changes in state cause rendering